jknowles14/css-exercise-three/README.md

 # css-exercise-three
-CSS exercise focused on box model
+A CSS exercise focused on working with box models.